TrmAnAG/docs.hackerone.com/docs/hackers/hacker101.md

 id: "hackers/hacker101"
 ---

-Need to learn the basics of hacking?
+Neede to learn the basics of hacking?
 HackerOne offers Hacker101 - a free online course about web security.
 The course is taught through video lessons where you don't have to go through the course in order, but you can simply watch the lessons on the topics that you want to learn about.

 The course offers a range of topics you can learn about.
 They range from writing reports, setting up Burp proxy, cookie security, to clickjacking and crypto attacks.
 Go to https://www.hacker101.com/ to access all the course material.